amarshall/dotfiles/README.markdown

 # Dot Files
-Collection of terminal configuration files that (attempt to) make daily use of the terminal easier and faster.
+I have a love affair with my terminal.
+This is my collection of terminal configuration files that (attempt to) make daily use of the terminal easier, faster, and perhaps even more enjoyable.
+It's all about strengthening the bond `;)`.

 ## Installation ##
-Symlink all root level contents to an identically-named symlink, preceded with a dot (`.`), in your home directory.
+Symlink all root level contents (except `localrcs/`) to an identically- named symlink, preceded with a dot (`.`), in your home directory.

 ## Environment ##
-Currently targets Mac OS X only, specifically bash, with Homebrew & RVM.
-Linux compatibility (also using bash) is in progress, as that's what my servers run.
+Currently targeting primarily Mac OS X with [Homebrew](http://mxcl.github.com/homebrew).
+Running with no known problems on Ubuntu 10.04 Server as well.
+Bash-only.
+Likes RVM.

 ## Notable features ##
 ### Bash ###